Skip to main content

 Step 2: Apply Patches During High-Risk Times

-If you doom scroll most at night, apply a Flow On patch around dinnertime.
+If you doom scroll most at night, you might apply a Flow On patch around dinnertime.
 If mornings are your weakness, apply it when you wake up.
-The goal is to reduce baseline anxiety during your highest-risk periods.
+The idea is to attach a small ritual to your highest-risk periods.

 Step 3: Create Physical Barriers